The missing link in the cybersecurity market

 To enable this market paradigm shift, all market players need to enable and encourage horizontal innovation.
 CISOs need to demand horizontal capabilities from companies and startups — turning to feature products as a last resort.
 Startups and major vendors must expose APIs for their vertical security capabilities, creating an open architecture market.

 Entrepreneurs need to sprout horizontal innovation and investors should support it, even though vertical innovation may seem more glamorous.
 As horizontal innovation solves a difficult problem, these products will be in great demand and entrepreneurs and investors will reap the rewards of their investments.

 Horizontal innovation, or cross-segment product linkage, is, in fact, the “missing link” in the evolution of the cyber market from silo capabilities to an interoperable security fabric.
 Its time has come.

-Elron Ventures is a seed-stage venture capital firm based in Tel Aviv providing investing and a unique go-to-market strategy for startups, specializing in VC (Venture Capital) for business, enterprise software, and cyber security investments.
+Elron Ventures is a seed-stage venture capital firm based in Tel Aviv providing investing and a unique go-to-market strategy for startups, specializing in VC (Israeli Venture Capital) for business, enterprise software, and cyber security investments.